 - Be alert for symptoms of dehydration whenever taking diuretics.
 These may consist of intense thirst, dry mouth, dark-colored urine or lower urine output, constipation and feeling dizzy.
 If any of these red flags occur, check with the doctor prior to making any changes in medication or fluid intake.

-Professional caregivers from Specialty Care Services, the leaders in home care in Bethesda and surrounding areas, can make life with heart disease more manageable.
+Professional caregivers from Specialty Care Services, the leaders in home health care in Bethesda and surrounding areas, can make life with heart disease more manageable.
 They can assist with day-to-day activities, prepare balanced meals, help manage senior medication for heart disease and provide medication reminders, and provide transportation to doctors’ appointments and the pharmacy.
-Call us at (301) 585-6300 to learn more about our Silver Spring home health care and to hire a home health aide in nearby areas.
+Call us at (301) 585-6300 to learn more about our home health care in Bethesda and nearby communities or to hire a home health aide for your aging loved one.